Homeless Street Count Website FAQs

 When is the bi-annual Homeless Street Count?

-The most recent count took place on Wednesday January 30, 2013.
+The most recent count took place in January 2013.
+The next count is scheduled for Wednesday January 28, 2015.

 What is the purpose of the Homeless Street Count?